playfulprogramming/playfulprogramming/content/blog/dependency-injection/index.md

-Just like a buffet has to have tables with the same food on them dispursed throughout the building to keep customers happy.
+Just like a buffet has to have tables with the same food on them dispersed throughout the building to keep customers happy.

 Otherwise, if the buffet stocks different dishes at each table the customers (AKA components in this analogy) might look at the other table to find more specific food they're looking for.

 ## Variance in Localized Injected Values

+// TODO: Write this

 This doesn't mean, however, that the data provided at each provider must be exactly the same.